nkizito92/HamburgerMenuBar/README.md

 ##Awesome

-Now that this is set as well we need to add a class attribute to the parent _div_.
+Now that this is set as well, we need to add a class attribute to the parent _div_.
 Let's call it buns like so:

 ```
     <div class="buns">